wonderfloyd/Consenz_Requierments/job_specifications.md

 - Vuetify

 ## 5. <a id="project-state"></a>Project State
-This is a working application, and this assignment is meant to add a few new views described in [Pages Description](#pages-description).
+This is a working application, and this assignment is meant to add a few new views described in [Pages](#pages-description).
 In production the application is connected to Firebase and Firestore for authentication and DB.
 In order to work on this assignment the app was decoupled from Firebase and is now a client side stand alone working with mock data that is inside the source code directory (i.e `/database`).

 ## 6. <a id="installation-guide"></a>Installation Guide